← writing

 what if the machine could build its own dimensions?

-that's the idea behind a neural network. instead of you designing ABA\cdot B and hoping, you give the machine a stack of layers. each layer computes weighted sums — exactly like a perceptron — then bends the result through a nonlinearity (like clamping negatives to zero). the early layers combine raw inputs into new features. the later layers combine those into higher-order ones.
+that's the idea behind a neural network. instead of you designing ABA\cdot B and hoping, you give the machine a stack of layers. each layer computes weighted sums (exactly like a perceptron), then bends the result through a nonlinearity (like clamping negatives to zero). the bend is load-bearing: stack linear layers without it and the tower collapses, because a weighted sum of weighted sums is just one big weighted sum, and we spent this whole section proving what a single one can't do. with the bend, the early layers combine raw inputs into new features, and the later layers combine those into higher-order ones.

 but stacking layers creates a problem the perceptron never had.

-in a network with three layers and thousands of weights, the output depends on all of them. when the prediction is wrong, which layer screwed up? the first layer, which built a bad feature? the second, which combined good features badly? the last, which drew the boundary in the wrong place? every weight had a hand in the output, and each one deserves a different share of the blame.
+in a network with three layers and thousands of weights, the output depends on all of them. when the prediction is wrong, the blame is smeared: maybe an early layer built a bad feature, maybe the last layer drew a bad boundary through good features, most likely some of both. every weight had a hand in the output, and each one deserves a different share of the blame.

 1.10